Are you ready for some football? Top 21 football games of NFL 2021

 14) Week 14: Baltimore Ravens at Cleveland Browns —

-Art Modell is long gone, but these teams will always hate each other.
+Art Modell is long gone.
+But these teams will always hate each other.
 To be more specific, the Browns hate the Ravens and the Ravens ignore the Browns.
 Last year the sad-sack Browns finally got a major measure of respect by throttling Pittsburgh in the playoffs.
-A win over Baltimore would cement the Browns as a top-tier football team.
+A win over Baltimore would finally cement the Browns as a top-tier football team.

 15) Week 15: Seattle Seahawks at Los Angeles Rams —